Ronnie Brown

 1. Sieve Shakers are a staple in the particle analysis industry and are written into dozens of industry standards, making quality control audits virtually seamless.

-2. Screen machines provide a similar particle analysis experience as sieve shaker on a much larger scale and are ideal for operations that need an efficient means of testing a lot of sample material at once.
+2. Screen machines provide a similar particle analysis experience to sieve shakers on a much larger scale and are ideal for operations that need an efficient means of testing a large amount of sample material at once.

-4. Dynamic image analysis systems provide a digital means of conducting particle analysis, stands out as one of the most time-efficient options on the market, and are perfect for operations that test upwards to 20 samples a day.
+4. Dynamic image analysis systems provide a digital means of conducting particle analysis.
+They stand out as one of the most time-efficient options on the market and are perfect for operations that test upwards of 20 samples a day.

 Having worked in the particle analysis industry for over 140 years, W.S.
 Tyler has the experience needed to ensure the aggregate you produce contributes to the safety and longevity of the construction projects it’s applied to.